NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_settings.rst

 Varlist section
 ---------------

 This section is an :ref:`object<object>` contains properties that apply to the model variables your diagnostic needs for its analysis.
-"Dimensions" are meant in the sense of the netCDF `data model <https://www.unidata.ucar.edu/software/netcdf/workshops/2010/datamodels/NcVars.html>`__: informally, they are the "independent variables" whose values are being computed as a function of the values stored in the dimensions.
+"Dimensions" are meant in the sense of the netCDF `data model <https://www.unidata.ucar.edu/software/netcdf/workshops/2010/datamodels/NcVars.html>`__: informally, they are the "dependent variables" whose values are being computed as a function of the values stored in the dimensions.

+**Note** that this includes "auxiliary coordinates" in the CF conventions terminology and similar ancillary information.
+If your diagnostic needs, eg, cell areas or volumes, orography data, etc., each piece of data should be listed as a separate entry here, *even if* their use is conventionally implied by the use of other variables.

 Each entry corresponds to a distinct data file (or set of files, if ``multi_file_ok`` is ``true``) downloaded by the framework.
 If your framework needs the same physical quantity sampled with different properties (eg. slices of a variable at multiple pressure levels), specify them as multiple entries.